jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 ## overall

-result latency of operand2 shifted reg, instructions is 2 cycles (can't be chained like multiply accumulates)
+result latency of operand2 shifted reg/constant, instructions is 2 cycles (can't be chained like multiply accumulates)

 multiply accumulates have 2 cycle result latency

-MAC accumualte dependency can be chained from previous MAC and even operand2 (sifted reg), insns
+MAC accumualte dependency can be chained from previous MAC and even operand2 (sifted reg/constant), insns

 ## "limited dual issue" and branching